ampize/docs/content/docs/guides/datamodels.md

 }
 ```

-In Alambic every foreign field type declared without the "relation" property is considered as embedded.
+In Alambic every foreign field Type declared without the "relation" property is considered as embedded.

 ```json
 {